CHIP-8-Org/Core/README.md

 -   [Octo](https://github.com/JohnEarnest/Octo)
 -   [r/EmuDev](https://www.reddit.com/r/EmuDev)

+## Contributing

+Contributions to this project are welcome!
+If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.

 ## License

-This source code is licensed under the GNU General Public License v3.0.
+This repository is licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.html).
+Please review the license file provided in the repository for more information regarding the terms and conditions of the GPL license.

+## Contact

+- Email: [...] or [...]

+- Email: [federico.bruzzone.i@gmail.com] or [federico.bruzzone@studenti.unimi.it]

+- Email: [...] or [...]